evhub/coconut/CONTRIBUTING.md

     13. If major release, set `root.py` to new version name

 2. Pull Request:
+    1. Move unresolved issues to new milestone
-    1. Create a pull request to merge `develop` into `master`
+    2. Create a pull request to merge `develop` into `master`
-    2. Link contributors on pull request
+    3. Link contributors on pull request
-    3. Wait until everything is passing
+    4. Wait until everything is passing

 3. Release:
     1. Release a new version of [`sublime-coconut`](https://github.com/evhub/sublime-coconut) if applicable